ECristian89/Programming-Theory-Repo/README.md

 # Icons made by Max.icons from www.flaticon.com
 # Icons made by Freepik from www.flaticon.com
 # Icons made by surang from www.flaticon.com
+# Icons made by Gregor Cresnar from www.flaticon.com